 Management through a subordinate service district sponsored by the city.

-RME is the city, who monitors systems conditions, requires submittal of maintenance pumping records, does compliance inspections.
+RME is the city, who monitors system conditions, requires submission of maintenance pumping records, and does compliance inspections.

 Who's doing it